XaF/omni/website/contents/reference/01-configuration/0102-parameters/010250-cache/010250-github_release.md

 ---
-description: Configuration of the `asdf` parameter
+description: Configuration of the `github_release` parameter
 ---

 # `asdf`

 ## Parameters

-Configuration of the cache for `asdf` operations.
+Configuration of the cache for `github-release` operations.

 | Operation | Type | Description                                                    |
 |-----------|------|---------------------------------------------------------|